m4sterbunny/rtd-gcp-cloud/source/pages/accounts-billing.rst

 + Folder
 + Project

 Google offers Identity as a Service (IDaaS).
-By using a google identity through G Suite, you can create an organisation in your GCP hierarchy.
+By using a Google identity through G Suite, you can create an organisation in your GCP hierarchy.
 If your company does not use G Suite, you can use Cloud Identity, Google’s other IDaaS offering.

 .. topic:: Go to:

 	GCP > IAM & admin > Identity & Organisation

-All users are assigned project creater and billing account creator by defailt- i.e. every user may initiate a service that creates costs.
+All users are assigned project creator and billing account creator by default - i.e. every user may initiate a service that creates costs.

-Futher reponsibilites may be assigned, for example a super-user position would have the Organisation Administrator IAM role assigned.
+Further responsibility may be assigned, for example a super-user position would have the Organisation Administrator IAM role assigned.
 These users can then assign that role to other selected users.

 The constraints that GCP supports include: